Adjective-Object/good-fences-rs-core/README.md

 ## Motivation

-Original good-fences implementation, as good as it was, came with some problems:
+The original good-fences implementation came with some limitations:
 - Its native dependencies only supported Node.js < v15.
 - It had performance issues in some of our biggest projects (scanning 40k+ files).